dinosaurland/socket/README.md

 });
 ```

-On the client, connect to the server and call the backend methods.
-Types are automatically inferred, and all functions are async.
+3. On the client, connect to the socket on the `/ws` route.
+When connected, the api object will be available.
+It will have the same structure as the backend object, but all methods will be async.
+Forward the type of backend to enjoy free type safety.

 ```ts
 // frontend.ts